 Where to stay in Tallinn:

-Every other time in Tallinn, there should be some good hotels at the reasonable prices.
+Usually, there are some good hotels in Tallinn at reasonable prices.
 Note, that accommodation in the Old Town is typically more expensive than in other areas.
 Whereas, it’s cool to stay “close to the action”, you can find cheaper places to stay even just outside of the Old Town walls, which is still a walkable distance.

 I picked for you some of the best hotels in Tallinn based on the guest reviews: